 Players lose the ball because of skill not speed

 To get thousands of touches you need to work on stationary and moving footskills/dribbling drills.
-Now don’t think just because you get thousands of touches that is good enough… They need to be quality skill drills, so don’t just get hundreds of Foundations, Bells & Tick Tocks because that is the most simple drill.
-Yes, it’s good to get maybe 100 but then you need to do something different and more advanced.
-Use your imagination or buy our Online Ball Control Courses to get tons of ideas and drills.
+Don’t think just because you get thousands of touches that is good enough… They need to be quality skill drills, so don’t just get hundreds of Foundations, Bells & Tick Tocks.
+Yes, it’s good to get maybe 100, but then you need to do something different and more advanced.

-PS: And hey – if you need to work on passing and shooting you won’t get as many touches, but that’s okay because we need to improve every element of our game, not just footskills.
+Remember, if you need to work on passing and shooting you won’t get as many touches.
+This is okay because we need to improve every element of our game, not just footskills.